davidrm-bio/DoTools_Manuscript/README.md

-# DoTools_Manuscript
+# DoTools Manuscript

-Script use to generated the figures for the manuscript
+This repository compiles the scripts and figures generated for the manuscript.